-This story was published on 12 November 2018.
-If you wish to use this content, and need to confirm that the information is still current, contact firstname.lastname@example.org.
+This story was first published on 12 November 2018.
+If you wish to use this content, please contact email@example.com to confirm that the information is still current.

 Concentrix Services in Brisbane, Queensland, has worked with Matchworks and the Department of Jobs and Small Business to increase employment opportunities for Indigenous Australians.

 Concentrix is undergoing a large expansion after winning a tender to provide customer engagement services to the Department of Human Services.

 The company wanted to boost the number of Indigenous team members and decided to participate in Matchworks’ Deadly Mulan program.
 Meaning ‘great partnerships’, Deadly Mulan helps employers recruit Indigenous staff, paves the way for Indigenous job seekers to find meaningful work, and delivers Indigenous employment strategies.